mrismanaziz/Reforestation/README.md

-## I’ve deleted the phone numbers of all the Germans I know from my mobile phone.
-Now it’s Hans free.
+## I’m only familiar with 25 letters in the English language.
+I don’t know why.